bioinformaticsdotca/Genomic_Epi_2017/module6/module6.md

 ### Background:

 On January 13th, a 78-year old male patient was rushed to the hospital from a long term care facility and died shortly upon arrival.
 Prior to the patient passing away, he was experiencing a high fever and shortness of breath.
-Patient has had multiple chronic illness for several years.
+The patient’s medical history indicated he had multiple chronic illnesses for several years.